-You may indicate preferences for a favorite or default player, how scorecards and teams are named, and certain options for display of scorecards and lists:
+You may indicate settings for a favorite or default player, how scorecards and teams are named, and certain options for display of scorecards and lists:

-Preferences - Scorecards
+Settings - Scorecards

 Favorite Player - Type a name, choose a player from the drop-down list, or drag a player from the main window to the image well at the left to identify a favorite player - one the software might use as a "default" for some activities.
+If managing scores for one person, this might be you.

 Show Scores at Startup - If you use Mulligan's Eagle to manage the golf history of just a single player (the Favorite Player above), check this box to have the application automatically open a window for that player, set to the Scores panel, when it starts up.
 If you hold down the OPTION key during startup, it will override this setting - not opening the player's window.
-Conversely, if you have provided a favorite player but not checked this box, holding down just the OPTION key during startup will open the player's window to the Scores panel.
+Conversely, if you have provided a favorite player but haven't checked this box, holding down just the OPTION key during startup will open the favorite player's window to the Scores panel.